Mount Washington (March 2013)

 We will start at Pinkham Notch (2050'), were we will take the Tuckerman Ravine Trail for 2.3 miles.
 We will then reach a junction for Lion Head Trail

 (3825').
-We will take this trail for 1.6 miles as an alternative to climbing the actual steep, avalanche prone ravine (Maybe next year).
+We will take this trail for 1.6 miles as an alternative to climbing the actual steep, avalanche prone ravine.
 We will hit the

-Tuckerman Ravine Trail after summiting the Lion Head and continue .4 miles to the summit (6288').
+Tuckerman Ravine Trail after we make it to the Alpine Garden Junction summiting above Lion Head and continue .4 miles to the summit (6288').

 Getting my gear together, relaxing and getting a good nights sleep is all I have left to do today... may be hard to sleep with all this anticipation though.